2023 The Basque Country

 Wednesday 11th To BORDEAUX (1 night)

 9.00 a.m. departure.
 Three hour drive north across the French border and up to Bordeaux, the regional capital for the Nouvelle Aquitaine region (metropolitan area population approx. 800,000).
 A long-established Atlantic port, Bordeaux grew wealthy through the slave trade; in the 19th-century it developed as the hub of a fine wine growing area.
-Dr T will give us a city walking tour, followed by check in to the Hotel de Normandie.
-Group evening meal.

 Thursday 12th Bordeaux Vineyard Tour & Lunch, TGV to Paris